 Rates retrieved in February 2020

-A merchant’s payout flowchart
+A Paypal merchant’s payout flow

 Using the World Account, you can receive, convert and manage up to 10 currencies (USD, AUD, CAD, GBP, EUR, HKD, NZD, JPY1, CNH2, SGD).
 Once you receive your payments in Stripe or PayPal account, link your World Account receiving accounts to your PayPal and Stripe* to withdraw payouts in local currencies.
 You can save at least 1.5% in currency conversion fees; this does not seem a lot until you make large payouts at one go.